 31.7.3 WUR non-AP STA Operation

-A WUR non-AP STA that receives a WUR Wake-up frame addressed to itself with an indication of individually addressed BU(s) (see 31.7.1 (General)) shall follow existing PCR operation, which is any PS operation the associated WUR AP and the WUR the non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to retrieve individually addressed BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
-In this case, the PCR component of the STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.(#437, #738, #465)
+A WUR non-AP STA that receives a WUR Wake-up frame addressed to itself with an indication of individually addressed BU(s) (see 31.7.1 (General)) shall follow existing (#52)operation, which is any PS operation the associated WUR AP and the WUR the non-AP STA has agreed to use (e.g., baseline PM change, U-APSD, TWT, etc.), to retrieve individually addressed BU(s) and follow the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.
+In this case, (#52)the STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next service period) that is provided along with the agreed PS operation.(#437, #738, #465)

 NOTE—For example, rule b), c), and d) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a WUR non-AP STA to retrieve individually addressed BU(s) using PS-Poll or U-APSD.

-A WUR non-AP STA that receives a WUR Wake-up frame with an indication of buffered group addressed BU(s) (see 31.7.1 (General)) shall follow existing PCR operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., DTIM, FMS, etc.) to receive group addressed BU(s) and follow the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.
-In this case, the PCR component of the STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.(#438, #739)
+A WUR non-AP STA that receives a WUR Wake-up frame with an indication of buffered group addressed BU(s) (see 31.7.1 (General)) shall follow existing (#52)operation, which is any PS operation that the WUR AP and the WUR non-AP STA has agreed to use (e.g., DTIM, FMS, etc.) to receive group addressed BU(s) and follow the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.
+In this case, (#52)the STA may be in the doze state until the time indicated by the wake up timing information (e.g., the next DTIM TBTT) that is provided along with the agreed PS operation.(#438, #739)

 NOTE—For example, rule e) in 11.2.3.7 (Receive operation for STAs in PS mode) describes one operation for a WUR non-AP STA to receive group addressed frame.